RI-SE/smirk/docs/Data Management Specification.md

 Claim G3.3 states that the generated data satisfies the data requirements in context of the decisions made during data collection.
 The details of the data collection, along with rationales, are recorded in the Data Collection Log [Q].
 The argumentation strategy (S2.2) uses refinement mapping to the assurance-related desiderata of the data requirements.
 The refinement of the desiderata into concrete data requirements for the object detection component of SMIRK, given the ODD, is justified by an analysis of the expected traffic agents and objects that can appear in ESI Pro-SiVIC.
 For each subclaim corresponding to a desideratum, i.e., relevance (G3.4), completeness (G3.5), accuracy (G3.6), and balance (G3.7), there is evidence in a matching section in the ML Data Validation Report [S].

 # 6 ML Data Validation Results [S] <a name="data_validation_results"></a>
-The SMIRK ML data validation consists of two activities, a [Fagan inspection](https://en.wikipedia.org/wiki/Fagan_inspection) of the data requirements and an analysis of the datasets.
-Moreover, as the SMIRK data is generated in ESI Pro-SiVIC, we argue that the corresponding [scripts](https://github.com/RI-SE/smirk/tree/main/pedestrian-generator) result in data that complies with most data requirements.
+The SMIRK ML data validation consists of two activities, a [Fagan inspection](https://en.wikipedia.org/wiki/Fagan_inspection) of the data requirements and an analysis of the data sets.
+Moreover, as the SMIRK data is generated in ESI Pro-SiVIC, we argue that the corresponding [scripts](https://github.com/RI-SE/smirk/tree/main/pedestrian-generator) result in data that implicitly complies with most of the data requirements.

 First, the SMILE project conducted a Fagan inspection, i.e., a formal inspection, consisting of the steps 1) Planning, 2) Overview, 3) Preparation, 4) Inspection meeting, 5) Rework, and 6) Follow-up.
 The Fagan inspection targeted the entire DMS.